LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-11-28-constant-curvature-VAEs.md

 </div>
 <br>

-It seems that the HVAE did the worst, but this may just be because of the varying implementations.
+It seems that the SVAE did the best and HVAE did the worst, but this may just be because of the varying implementations.
 I'll do a more quantitative comparison after some fun visuals.